Excerptionum-Philosophicarum/excerptionum-philosophicarum.github.io/README.md

-This is simply the HTML and CSS repository of the *Linguosynthesis* website.
+This is the HTML and CSS repository of the *Linguosynthesis* website.